 At the start of the pandemic, the What Next?
 Dorset network became a place for conversation about changing the way we work, and in the face of adversity, to develop new solutions to old problems.
 We asked how can we commission differently and improve ways of working for organisations and artists.
 We shared ideas, challenges and thoughts for the future with meeting attendees, and through the Dorset Creatives network.

 These ideas developed into a pilot project over several months, initiated by us, to try out and evaluate a different way of commissioning, using the Five Guiding Principles framework, established by the South West Freelance Task Force.

-We commissioned three emerging Dorset Artists to create works of art that reflect on living through COVID-19.
-The artists worked with producers Gemma Alldred and Megan Dunford to realise their works, which have been created with communities in Dorset, or influenced by their experiences.
-This project was funded by Arts Council England.
+We commissioned three emerging Dorset Artists to create works of art that reflected on living through COVID-19.
+The artists worked with producers Gemma Alldred and Megan Dunford to realise their works, which were created with communities in Dorset, or influenced by their experiences.

 Inside, Outside Rah Rah Rah